roman-milk/roman-milk.github.io/anniversary.md

  "Hubert, can you talk?
 Can you manage another session tonight?
 With Aurora, who else?
 Good.
 Then be there and we'll talk.
 After."
 Daren dropped the phone onto its cradle giving the man no time to think, leaving him happily surprised and eager.

  "Sharon, it's Daren.
 Don't worry about the room your fee is covered.
 Dog man is on a leash for a while.
 Come over tomorrow night and I'll explain.
 You can collect your usual fee then.
 I'll be in the office."
 Daren again casually dropped the phone onto its cradle.
-Report_Story #2